acemonstertoys/bylaws/AMTBylaws.md

 SECTION 1.
 DETERMINATION AND RIGHTS OF MEMBERS

-The corporation shall have two classes of members.
-These classes will be known as full members and provisional members.
+The corporation shall have one class of members.
 No member shall hold more than one membership in the corporation.
 Except as expressly provided in or authorized by the articles of incorporation or bylaws of this corporation, all memberships shall have the same rights,